-Each spring before commencement, C of I Professor Alan Minskoff takes the seniors who are about to graduate with a minor in journalism to dinner.
+Each spring before commencement, instructor Alan Minskoff takes the seniors who are about to graduate with a minor in journalism to dinner.
 In a normal year, anywhere from ten to fifteen students are treated to dinner at Orchard House on Sunny Slope Road, south of Caldwell.

 Friday, Minskoff and wife Royanne formalized an even more meaningful way to support journalism students at The College of Idaho by signing an agreement to endow the Alan and Royanne Minskoff Scholarship, a multi-year commitment to fund $300,000 to journalism students at The College of Idaho.
 Click here to to see and hear more from the event.